de Sitter Vacua from Ten Dimensions: Cancellation of Divergences, and the D3-brane Potential

-Here $G_{(2)}$ is the Green's function on the internal space transverse to the D7-branes.
+The $G_-$ flux sourced by gaugino condensation \cite{Baumann:2010sx} is given by \eqref{eqn:flux from gauginofirst}, where $G_{(2)}$ is the Green's function on the internal space transverse to the D7-branes.
 If this space is taken to be noncompact, we have in terms of a local coordinate $z$.

-The flux \eqref{eqn:flux from gaugino} is a source for the scalar $\Phi_-$, leading to a potential for D3-brane motion.
+The flux \eqref{eqn:flux from gauginofirst} is a source for the scalar $\Phi_-$, leading to a potential for D3-brane motion.
 The equation of motion for $\Phi_-$ is where the omitted terms are not important for the present computation.
 Solving \eqref{eqn:phi minus from flux} and taking the D7-brane location to be given by an equation $h(z)=0$ in local coordinates, one finds\footnote{Throughout this appendix, we write only the contribution to $\Phi_-$ sourced by $G_-$ flux via \eqref{eqn:phi minus from flux}.
 Further contributions are present in general \cite{Baumann:2010sx}.}

 so that